Employment

 State Government policy prohibits discrimination based on race, sex, color, creed, national origin, age, genetic information or disability.
-Current Employment Opportunities

 Applications will be accepted until position is filled.

-Perquimans County Emergency Services has openings for Part-Time AEMTs, and Paramedics.
+Perquimans County Emergency Services has openings for Part-Time AEMTs and Paramedics:

 We pride ourselves on community outreach by developing solid partnerships with area agencies.
 We invest in the community through our Post Overdose Response Team, expansion of our Mobile Integrated Health program, and Water Rescue Team, but we invest in our people too.
 Since becoming a Paramedic level system in 2018, we have upgraded equipment to reduce injury and increase provider safety.
 We support provider growth by offering multiple training opportunities each month and participating in various pilot programs and trials.
 Part-time staff submit availability for 12 and/or 24-hour shifts.
 We hope you will consider growing with us!
-Minimum Starting pay is listed below:

 AEMT - ($19.95 Hourly)